OpenWeasel/TradingBrainWinX64/README.md

 # TradingBrainWinX64
  TradingBrainWinX64 Debug Directory.

+# System Build Specs
-Ready to be ran.
+Built to be used on Windows 10 64Bit

 # Introduction
 The TradingBrain module uses pattern a ML.NET pattern recogintion formula to predict the daily percent changes of the next day.